blazejba/gp2/README.md

 Number of parents used for making offspring each generation.

 Bool `multi_parent` = true
-When mutli-parent recombination is allowed all selected parents can contribute(it's stochastic, so sometimes they would sometimes not) their genetic material to an offspring.
+When mutli-parent recombination is allowed all selected parents can contribute their genetic material to an offspring.
 Conversely, a pair of parents is selected to make each single offspring.

 Choice `selection_policy` = roulette_wheel
 * `roulette_wheel`